 Stubbornness.
 Instead of being stubborn and refusing or resisting to “look”, we can be curious.
 Think about how curious we were to get to know that special someone that we’d fallen in love with.
 Are we willing to become that curious about ourself?
 We really are quite fascinating … so open the stubborn gate and be curious.

 Blindness.
 Instead of choosing not to look, for fear of what we might find, we can observe.
 We can watch how we think and feel.
 Like a three-year-old, we can ask ourself, “Why?” and observe our reactions.
 So open the blindness gate and look.

 The fifth gate

 Deafness.
 Instead of refusing to hear out of fear, we can listen.
 Time and again, it is my clients who choose to listen—to intuitive guidance, their thoughts, feelings and senses, that grow their willpower, kick addictions and become their most successful self.
 On the other hand, those who refuse to listen—and instead choose to check out through drugs, alcohol, denial, distraction, work, etc., suffer the immense pain of addiction and then share that pain with everyone who becomes near and/or dear to them.
-(For more about the power of listening, click here http://www.willyou.guru/the-power-of-listening/
+So open the deafness gate and listen.
+(For more about the power of listening, click here https://www.willyou.guru/the-power-of-listening/

 The easy way

 The easy way to “look within”, is to simply choose to unconditionally be kind, curious, observant and listen.
 We can treat our whole self like a friend, one that we truly want to know, understand and care for, for the rest of our lives.
 When we can do this for ourselves and others, we will truly live in fascination and awe of the intricacy and simplicity by which we are made.